binarycamper/ft_transcendence/README.md

 ##### issues:

 - Friend online status broken. (should work with intra users) will tested when game is rdy...

-optinal:

-- User gets added on invitation not on acceptance (private mode) Thats fine
-- Friends name not showing (until selected). = (Only in White Mode, we will evaluate in darkmode.)
-- Enter key not sending the message. optional
-- Latest message now showed (we need to manually scroll to the bottom of the chat each time).
-- Deleting the chat by one user, delets it for both users (just refresh the page for the second user and it's gone). = Solution would be to disable clear chat.
-But optional

 ##### Fixed